Wednesday, January 8, 2025

 As I have written about previously, I have had the fortune to work at an environment DNA (eDNA) lab and learn quite a bit about the methods and research that are used. eDNA refers to genetic material that is just floating around nature in the form of shedded skin or fecal matter.
 With the increase in more advanced bioinformatic methods we can scoop this DNA from the environment and compare it to DNA sequences in databases to find out what species it came from.

 But how does this help with combatting invasive species?
 Picture this.
 You work for a bio-monitoring program, scouting specific areas in a national park for possible abnormalities.
 One day you find a slew of green crabs on the beaches that are already everywhere!
 It's too late.
-You now have a possible environmental disaster! eDNA offers a clever tool in which instead of monitoring invasive organisms by physically locating them after they arrive, scientists are now able to detect them before they have a chance to fully establish themselves!
+You now have a possible environmental disaster! eDNA offers a clever tool in which instead of monitoring invasive organisms by physically locating them after they arrive, scientists are now able to detect them before they have a chance to fully establish themselves.

 Friday, February 4, 2022